ntad27/AIP490/Preprocessing.md

         #parse_name = parse_name.replace("jpg","png")
         agnostic.save(osp.join(output_path, parse_name))
 ```
 You can check the results under `./test/image-parse-agnostic-v3.2`.
-Of course it's all black as well the `./test./image-parse-v3`.
-To ensure you're getting the right agnostic parse images, do below:
+Of course, it's all black as well as the `./test./image-parse-v3`.
+To ensure you're getting the right agnostic parse images, do the following:
 ```
 import numpy as np
 from PIL import Image